-In contrast, three-phase power has four wires, three of which are active, in addition to one neutral wire, which is once again earthed at the switchboard.
+- Three-phase power has four wires, three of which are active, in addition to one neutral wire, which is earthed at the switchboard.

-Three phase electricity is common in both larger homes and businesses, and allows for smaller, less expensive wiring, and lower voltages.
+- Three phase electricity is common in both larger homes and businesses, as well as older homes, and allows for smaller and less expensive wiring, and lower voltages.

-The easiest way to find out if your house or business is single phase or three phase is to check your meter box.
+The easiest way to find out if your house or business has single phase power or three phase power is to check your meter box.

 The solar inverter lies at the heart of a PV system.
 This sophisticated piece of electrical equipment is responsible for:

-- Controlling the voltage of the system to extract the maximum power available (referred to as maximum power point tracking).
+- Controlling the voltage of the system to extract the maximum power available (referred to as maximum power point tracking); and

 Single Phase Properties